pangpondpon/go-bittrex-bot/readme.md

 # go-bittrex-bot
 Go Bittrex Bot is the auto alert library that help you watch the price of crypto currency from bittrex.com

+## Prerequisite
+You need to setup Slack 'Incoming WebHooks' app.
+The setup will provide you the webhook url, you'll need that for the `config.json`

 ## Usage
 1. Copy `config.json.example` to `config.json` and update it to match your need.
 2. Run the script using this command `./go-bittrex-bot`.
 Any alert will go to your Slack, according to the `web_hook_url` that you setup in `config.json` file